Lennar Corporation [LEN] – A safe no matter how short-term sentiments looks

 Fundamental Analysis of Lennar Corporation [LEN]

-This company’s Return on Total Capital is 9.95, and its Return on Invested Capital has reached 7.20%.
-Its Return on Equity is 12.01, and its Return on Assets is 6.33.
-These metrics show a mixed bag, which means that this investment’s attractiveness can be quickly increased or decreased in the short term, depending on future updates LEN financial performance.
+This company’s Return on Total Capital is 9.95, and its Return on Invested Capital has reached 7.99.
+Its Return on Equity is 12.00%, and its Return on Assets is 6.30%.
+These metrics all suggest that Lennar Corporation is doing well at using the money it earns to generate returns.

 Conclusion: Is Lennar Corporation [LEN] a Reliable Buy?